Member profile

 Professor Wendy Harwood

-Professor Wendy Harwood is Head of the Crop Transformation Group at the John Innes Centre, Norwich where she also manages the BRACT Crop Transformation / Genome Editing Platform.
+Professor Wendy Harwood is an Emeritus Fellow at the John Innes Centre (JIC), Norwich.
+Until December 2023, she was Head of the Crop Transformation Group at JIC where she also managed the BRACT Crop Transformation / Genome Editing Platform.
 She gained a BSc in Biological Sciences from King’s College, University of London and a PhD in Plant Biotechnology from the John Innes Institute / University of East Anglia.
-Wendy’s expertise includes genetic modification (GM) technologies in a range of crop species and more recently, the development and application of genome editing technologies in crops.
+Wendy’s expertise includes genetic modification (GM) technologies in a range of crop species and the development and application of genome editing technologies in crops.
 She has experience of field trials and regulatory issues concerning GM and genome edited plants.

-Professor Harwood lectures at both the Universities of East Anglia and Cambridge; is an Honorary Professor in the School of Biological Sciences, University of East Anglia, holds an Honorary Readership at the University of East Anglia and a Visiting Professorship for Senior International Scientists from the Chinese Academy of Sciences.
+Professor Harwood has lectured at both the Universities of East Anglia and Cambridge; is an Honorary Professor in the School of Biological Sciences, University of East Anglia and holds a Visiting Professorship for Senior International Scientists from the Chinese Academy of Sciences.

 Professor Harwood served on the Food Standards Agency Advisory Committee on Animal Feeding stuffs (ACAF) from 2013 – 2019 and was seconded to the Advisory Committee on Novel Foods and Processes (ACNFP) in 2019.